 John Lodge – Thank you very much, I was hoping it would!
 Obviously I listen to music all the while, I have a wide spectrum of music I love.
 I didn’t try to copy anyone, but I really wanted to get back to the essence of the thought process of how I recorded my songs from In Search of the Lost Chord (1968) and Seventh Sojourn (1972).
 How do I do that so it’s fresh and not taking safe moves?

 CrypticRock.com – It worked.
-With The Moody Blues you are continuing to tour through the fall, but in between, you are doing solo dates in support of 10,000 Light Years Ago.
+With The Moody Blues, you are continuing to tour through the fall, but in between, you are doing solo dates in support of 10,000 Light Years Ago.
 Included is a stop in New York City on October 17th, among other shows.
 What is it like for you to get out and perform solo?

 John Lodge – I really enjoy it.
 I have a wonderful band; I am so pleased with them, I am really excited about them.
-For me, what is good about doing solo work is I get to play songs that were part of The Moody Blues, but have never been on stage before.
+For me, what is good about doing solo work is I get to play songs that were part of The Moody Blues but have never been on stage before.
 Also, to be able to perform songs from the Blue Jays (1975) album like “Saved by the Music,” I have never done that with The Moody Blues.
-Also songs like “Candle of Life,” those are songs that would never see the light of day on stage otherwise.
+Also songs like “Candle of Life,” are songs that would never see the light of day on stage otherwise.

 Also, for this tour, I have a couple of surprises as well for everyone.
 I am looking forward to doing that.
 These are songs you are not going to hear The Moody Blues do again.
 I really want to play some songs that will hopefully take everyone by surprise.
 I am looking forward to the City Winery show in New York City.
-I have a day off the following day, so after the concert I will meet a few people and say hi.
+I have a day off the following day, so after the concert, I will meet a few people and say hi.

 John Lodge – It is, because it really takes me back to how we started.
 To be honest, when you are on stage with a very intimate audience, you are standing there pretty naked really; because it’s just you and someone who is five feet away from you.
 It’s really good because I like to have a relationship with an audience; I think it’s really important, I don’t want to be aloof from them.
 I’ve always said, I wrote the song “I’m Just a Singer (In a Rock and Roll Band),” but at the end of it, the lyric is actually, “We’re all just singers in a Rock and Roll Band.”
 I want everyone to be part of the music, that’s what is very nice about being in an intimate venue; because we are all part of that music, it is just some of us are on stage and some of us are not.